 Whatever the nature of our strife for peace may be, if we only aim at it steadily and with singleness of heart, and ever keep it in view, a reflection from that peace of the future will illumine the turmoil and trouble of our lives, whether the trouble be seemingly petty, or obviously tragic; and we shall, in our hopes at least, live the lives of men: nor can the present times give us any reward greater than that.1

 It is clear that only Socialism can solve the crisis of our times.
-It is clear because Capitalism has failed to solve the crisis of our times — despite its victories in the Cold War and its victories in the rise of Neo-Liberalism.
+It is clear because Capitalism has failed to solve the crisis of our times — despite its victories in the Cold War.
 It is clear because Capitalism has caused the crisis in the first place.
-If we are really to solve the issues of our times, and the crises of our times, we must look beyond the limits of Capitalism.
+If we really want to solve the issues of our times, and the crises of our times, we must look beyond the limits of Capitalism.
 We really need to look beyond the reality of Capitalism — its exploitation and its oppression — and seek out a better form of society.
-The reality of our times shows the need for us to find a better way of organising human life — simply as a means of achieving both a better form of human life and a more humanist form of human life.
-Capitalism might have brought economic development and human prosperity, for some, but it cannot bring us a better form of human life.
+The reality of our times shows the need for us to find a better way of organising human society — simply as a means of achieving both a better form of human life and a more humanist form of human life.
+Capitalism might have brought economic development and social development, for some, but it cannot build a better form of human life.
 If we truly believe in human liberation, and the survival of the human species, we will need to move beyond Capitalism — and more towards Socialism.
-Morris understood this, and he understood this as long ago as the 19th century.
-If any person from the 19th century truly understood the ethical and moral problems of Capitalism, then that person was William Morris.
-Morris also understood that the solution to our problem is Socialism — and that we must struggle to solve our problems through Socialism.
+Morris understood this, and he understood this during the 19th century.
+If anyone from the 19th century truly understood the ethical and moral problems of Capitalism, in human terms, then that person was William Morris.
+Morris also understood that the solution to Capitalism is Socialism.
+He understood that we must struggle to replace Capitalism with Socialism.
 Morris’ vision of Socialism is a simple vision — the vision of human freedom and human community.
-As Morris himself wrote:
+As Morris wrote:

 Let us again then look at the end: it is a Community striving for the happiness of the human race: each man striving for the happiness of the whole and therefore for his own through the whole.
 Surely such a community would develop the best qualities of man, and make such a world of it as it is difficult to conceive of now: a world in which sordid fear would be unknown and in which permanent injustice defended by authority would not exist, and in which acts of wrong would be but the result of sudden outbursts of passion repented of by the actors, acknowledged as wrongs by all.2

 Morris believed in the potential of Socialism.
 He was a Socialist and a Humanist.
-Morris believed that Socialism was capable of achieving both human freedom and human liberation.
-He also believed that Socialism is capable of solving the wider problems of human life — particularly in regard to the reality of Capitalism destroying both our society and our planet.
+He was also an environmentalist – who believed in protecting the environment from exploitation and destruction.
+Morris believed that ecology and environmentalism were central to the politics of Socialism.
+Morris believed that Socialism is capable of achieving both human freedom and human liberation – but he also believed that Socialism is capable of achieving a better environment.
+He believed that human beings could create a better world.
+He also believed that Socialism is capable of solving the wider problems of modern society — specifically, the problems of Capitalist society and the crisis of the environment.
 His dream was for a better society, but his dream was also for a society that understood the opportunities and the dangers of ecology and human ecology.
-In many ways his Socialism was a Socialism which liberates both humanity and our planet.
-Morris understood that Capitalism has taken humanity far, in terms of advancing the human species, but he also understood that if the future for humanity is to be a happy future, we will need to overcome Capitalism and advance towards Socialism.
-Morris believed in a vision of life — and a better form of life.
+Morris wanted a society that protected the environment.
+He wanted a form of Socialism which respected the environment.
+In many ways his hope for Socialism was for a Socialism which liberates both humanity and the planet.
+Morris’ Socialism can still help to inspire ideas for a better, more ecological, form of Socialism.
+Indeed, his ideas on ecology and environment might still be useful to us today – as we struggle to overcome the crisis of climate change.
+Morris believed in a humanist form of Socialism – as well as an ecological form of Socialism.
 His vision was for a better humanity.
+His vision was for a better world.
 His vision was for Socialism.